nfriedly/nfriedly.com/src/documents/techblog/2015-12-16-itead-sonoff-slampher-review.html.md

 ![Sonoff installation](/img/blog/itead/sonoff-installation.jpg)

-All told, installation is still fairly easy, but it's notably more "destructive" than the Slampher - you can't just remove and forget it if you change your mind, you'll have to do some level or rewiring your device.
+All told, installation is still fairly easy, but it's notably more "destructive" than the Slampher - you can't just remove and forget it if you change your mind, you'll have to do some rewiring.
 With that in mind, I decided to just add standard male and female AC plugs to the both ends of my Sonoff.

 Pairing went similarly to the Slampher - the keychain remote took a few attempts and the Wi-Fi required some trickery.